 If neither of the above steps identifies a problem, you may have a broken thermostat.
 For gas and electric hot water systems, if your hot water on the gas setting but not electric, the heating element could be broken.
 Luckily, both of these problems only require a part replaced and this is fairly easy and cheap.

 Unfortunately, if none of this works you will need to call in a professional to give your system a thorough check.
-Luckily, most caravan hot water system repairs can be completed at reasonable prices.
-See BCA Australia‘s range of hot water systems and find the perfect unit for your caravan.
+Luckily, most caravan plumbing system repairs can be completed at reasonable prices.
+Check out our range of folding camper tables and caravan hot water systems here for maximum comfort while caravaning!